Originally published in Education Quarterly, Issue 18 2026

 Under state and federal legislation, there are protections for people who are still breastfeeding or need to express breast milk when they return to work.
 The provision for NSW public school teachers is for up to two paid 30-minute lactation breaks within a full working day to breastfeed or express breast milk.
 These breaks may align with student meal breaks.

 Before you return to work, you should discuss with your principal your intention to use lactation breaks.
 The principal is required to support you for this to occur but also needs to balance the operational requirements of the school.
-Not everyone’s routine will match school break or coverage times.
-For example, if covering your class or duty, you may need time to plan ahead.
+Not everyone’s routine will match school break or coverage times, and it helps to be clear about your situation because the principal is required to support you but also needs to balance the operational requirements of the school, for example if it requires covering your class or duty they need time to plan ahead.

 Importantly, every effort must be made to provide access to suitable facilities to support breastfeeding.
 This includes a private, lockable, hygienic room with a power point, comfortable seating and facilities for convenient storage of breast pumps and related equipment.
 There must be facilities for washing hands and equipment.
 There should also be refrigeration for storage of breast milk.
 Unfortunately, the design of most schools means these may not be all be in the same room.
 It is important to discuss what is needed, particularly to ensure that there is clear “In Use” signage for privacy and that cleaning and storage facilities are close by.